Enter Bird's Name in Search Box:

 There are fifteen types of vireos in North America, nine of these vireos live or have been identified in Canada.
-These are the Bell's Vireo, Blue-headed Vireo, Cassin's Vireo, Hutton's Vireo, Philadelphia Vireo, Red-eyed Vireo, Warblering Vireo, White-eyed Vireo, and the Yellow-throated Vireo.
+These are the Bell's Vireo, Blue-headed Vireo, Cassin's Vireo, Hutton's Vireo, Philadelphia Vireo, Red-eyed Vireo, Warbling Vireo, White-eyed Vireo and the Yellow-throated Vireo.

-The rest range mostly in the Southern States into Mexico.
+The rest have a range mostly in the southern states into Mexico.
 They are the Black-capped Vireo, Black-whiskered Vireo, Gray Vireo, Plumbeous Vireo, Thick-billed Vireo and the Yellow-green Vireo.

-Vireos feed mostly on insects, but will eat fruit if necessary.
-All these birds are constant singers, especially in the spring, when they are defining their territories.
+The vireos feed mostly on insects but will eat fruit if necessary.
+All these birds are constant singers, especially in the spring when they are defining their territories.
 Their songs are very pleasant to listen to and sometimes a challenge to identify, because they are known to mimic other bird species.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.